shermozle/multiplayer-tetris-vibecoded/README.md

 ## Implementation Details

-This Tetris game is built with:
+This blocq game is built with:
 - HTML5 Canvas for rendering the game board and pieces
 - CSS for styling and responsive design
 - Vanilla JavaScript for game logic